The Long Song : Te Waiata Roa

 Māori musicians Huia Hamon and Rob Thorne will travel from Aotearoa to Scotland for the first time.
 They will be accompanied by Aotearoan cultural leaders from the Matariki Cultural Foundation and Creative Northland.

-Norwegian Sámi artists Torgeir Vassvik and Kari Heiman, Scottish Gaelic singer Deirdre Graham, Scots singer Kirsty Law, and Welsh singer Eve Goodman will join the Aotearoans on the land at Knockengorroch farm.
+Norwegian Sámi artists Torgeir Vassvik and Kari Heimen, Scottish Gaelic singer Deirdre Graham, Scots singer Kirsty Law, and Welsh singer Eve Goodman will join the Aotearoans on the land at Knockengorroch farm.
 The artists will gather together for a residency the week before, then take part in Knockengorroch Festival 2025.

 The Long Song artists will co-design and perform an opening ceremony to honour the land and kick start Knockengorroch Festival on Thursday 22 May.
 Performances will take place during the festival, and festival goers will be able to take part in Sámi joiking, Māori poi and instrumentation, Gaelic, Scots and Welsh singing workshops from the artists.